 2.3.
 Inscriptions

 2.3.1.
-Filament light sources submitted for approval shall bear on the cap or bulb:
+Light sources submitted for approval shall bear:

 2.3.1.1.
 The trade name or mark of the applicant;

 2.3.1.2.
 The rated voltage.
-However, for filament light sources for which only a 12 V type is standardised and the maximum allowed bulb diameter of which does not exceed 7.5 mm, the rated voltage need not be marked;
+However, for light sources for which only a 12 V type is standardised and the maximum allowed bulb diameter of which does not exceed 7.5 mm, the rated voltage need not be marked;

 2.3.1.3.
-The international designation of the relevant category.
-The wattage character "W" of this designation need not be marked when the maximum allowed bulb diameter of the filament light source type does not exceed 7.5 mm;
+The designation of the relevant category.
+The wattage character "W" of this designation need not be marked if the maximum allowed bulb diameter of the light source type does not exceed 7.5 mm;

 2.3.1.4.
-The rated wattage (in the sequence, high wattage/low wattage filament for dual-filament light sources); this need not be indicated separately if it is part of the international designation of the relevant filament light source category;
+The rated wattage in the case of a filament light source (in the sequence, high wattage/low wattage filament for dual-filament light sources); this need not be indicated separately if it is part of the designation of the relevant filament light source category;

 2.3.1.5.
+The character “ͰE ” in the case of a high-efficiency LED replacement light source; this mark shall be placed before the truncated circle according to paragraph 2.4.3.1., separated by a single character space.

-A space of sufficient size to accommodate the approval mark.
+2.3.1.6.
+A space of sufficient size to accommodate the approval mark;

+2.3.1.7.
+In the case of a LED replacement light source for which at least one of the conditions in paragraph 2.2.2.2.2. applies, the following symbol:

 2.3.2.
-The space mentioned in paragraph 2.3.1.5. above shall be indicated in the drawings accompanying the application for approval.
+The space mentioned in paragraph 2.3.1.6. above shall be indicated in the drawings accompanying the application for approval.